wormhole-foundation/wormhole-docs/learn/messaging/gateway.md

 ---
 title: Cosmos Gateway
-description: Explore Cosmos Gateway - a Cosmos-SDK chain for bridging assets into Cosmos, enhancing liquidity, and cross-chain communication with IBC integration.
+description: Explore Wormhole Gateway - a Cosmos-SDK chain for bridging assets into Cosmos, enhancing liquidity, and cross-chain communication with IBC integration.
 ---

 # Cosmos Gateway